cscart/docs/en/user_guide/users/user_groups/index.rst

      * *Active*—the user group works.
 If it is a customer group, it will appear on the storefront, and customers will be able to request to join this group.

-     * *Hidden*—the user work works, but isn't visible on the storefront (therefore, customers can't apply for this group).
+     * *Hidden*—the user group works, but isn't visible on the storefront (therefore, customers can't apply for this group).

      * *Disabled*—the user group doesn't appear anywhere and doesn't affect the rights of users in any way.